-Students interested in the programme should speak to their tutors and other advisors about planning.
-They must plan to complete the course UCINTCAR21 along with all other degree requirements.
-Students selected during the fall semester for field work in the following spring semester.
+Students interested in applying to participate in the field research programme should speak to their tutors and other advisors about curriculum planning and motivation.
+They must plan to complete the course UCACCMET2L along with all other degree requirements.
+Participation is limited to 14 students per field research period.
+Selection takes into account candidate’s academic record, appropriate curriculum planning, academic interests and motivation.

 - Read more about projects recently carried out by University College Utrecht and University of Aruba students in the UAUCU Book Spring (2020, 2019, 2018, 2017, 2016, 2015)

-- On Facebook you can find the current UAUCU research collaboration page.
+- Visit the UAUCU research collaboration Facebook page.

 - Visit the Field Research Aruba page in the exchange destinations catalogue.

 Contact the coordinator for UCINTCAR21, Jocelyn Ballantyne.